-- Develop and promote policies and resources for the benefit of First Nations in British Columbia including but not limited to governance, lands and resources, economic, environmental, social, education, health and cultural matters;
+- Develop and promote policies and resources for the benefit of First Nations in British Columbia including, but not limited to, governance, lands and resources, economic, environmental, social, education, health and cultural matters; and,

 Take direction from the Chiefs-in-Assembly according to the resolutions passed at Assemblies.